 Here are the five roles that give Australian SMEs the biggest return, the fastest.

 An EA handles the daily load that keeps you stuck in the business instead of working on it.
-Calendar management, inbox triage, meeting prep, travel bookings, document formatting, follow-ups.
-The tasks that are easy enough to do yourself but too expensive to keep doing yourself.
+Calendar management, inbox triage, meeting prep, travel bookings, document formatting, and follow-ups.

 Most business owners who place an EA first say the same thing after thirty days: "I should have done this years ago."